Part I: AFTERMATH

 Kyouko turned to look at her inquisitively.
 "Why wouldn't she be?
 From what I gather, she doesn't seem like the type to die early."

 "You're not the slightest bit worried?"
 Mami asked with arched eyebrows as Kyouko rigorously shook her head.

 "No." Kyouko stated resolutely, but then hesitated.
 "Well... no, I'm not.
 She hasn't necessarily done anything wrong... but I just don't like her."
 Kyouko gestured with her hands in annoyance.
 "She acts like she's above everyone else, and I can't stand it.
 That's all there is to it."

 Mami nodded slowly.
 It was no secret that Homura and Kyouko had no feeling of comradery between them.
 "It's a shame you two don't get along better.
 I'm sure we would be able to sympathize more with her if she just opened up more."

 "Like I said before, I don't understand her at all."
 Kyouko responded warily, a twinge of suspicion tugging at the back of her mind.
-"Or this demon business, and how the witches have disappeared...
-And just what is her true objective anyways?"
+"Or this demon business, and... and just what is her true objective anyways?"

 "I assumed we all felt an obligation to protect this city.
 At least, that's why I'm still here."
 Mami answered, a faraway look in her eyes.

 "Well like I said, this city is my territory."
 Kyouko stated in brash resolution.
 "Or, it was supposed to be.
 I don't know what business Homura has here other than her 'Madoka' thing."

 "And she and Sayaka weren't exactly on friendly terms either," Mami agreed.
 "I can't imagine she'd stay here for her sake."